Katrina Killen who graduated with an LLM in Human Rights Law and Transitional Justice

 Entitled‘Transitional Justice and the Marginalisation of Socioeconomic Issues’, Katrina’s dissertation considers whether transitional justice is an effective mechanism for addressing socioeconomic rights abuses.

 She said: “In this dissertation it was noted that a dichotomy exists between civil and political rights and socioeconomic issues whereby the latter are often marginalised within the field of transitional justice.
-This occlusion of socioeconomic issues has the potential to lead to the reoccurrence of violence.
+This occlusion of socioeconomic issues has the potential to lead to the recurrence of violence.
 It is now apparent that socioeconomic rights violations must be addressed in some form or another otherwise they will become lost in obscurity.”

 “I feel very privileged to have received this award and am thankful to all the staff at University of Ulster for their expertise and encouragement.
 In particular, I am grateful to my supervisor Dr Louise Mallinder, whose encouragement, supervision and support from the preliminary to the concluding level enabled me to develop an in depth understanding of the subject area.”